StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 !!! note "Java support"

-    * For security and long-term support, we recommend using [Amazon Corretto](https://aws.amazon.com/corretto/){target=_blank}, which provides OpenJDK builds maintained by Amazon.
+    * For security and long-term support, use [Amazon Corretto](https://aws.amazon.com/corretto/){target=_blank}, which provides OpenJDK builds maintained by Amazon.
     * Only Java 11 is supported.
 Java 8 is no longer supported.

 === "DEB"